Oldest living NHLer Steve Wochy just missed Red Wings' dynasty in 1950s

 "Steve was a good little player.
 He had that one big year and then he was gone.
 At the time, the league was watered down a bit during the war years.
 We had a fantastic farm system where we sent our best prospects.
 It was just tough to break in."

-Wochy says he missed "some of the best years of my hockey career" while serving with the Canadian Armed Forces in Winnipeg during World War II and prefers not to comment on his relationship with "Trader Jack" Adams, who was the only person to have his name on the Stanley Cup as a player, coach and general manager.
+Wochy, who legally changed his name after retiring from hockey in 1955, says he missed "some of the best years of my hockey career" while serving with the Canadian Armed Forces in Winnipeg during World War II and prefers not to comment on his relationship with "Trader Jack" Adams, who was the only person to have his name on the Stanley Cup as a player, coach and general manager.

 "He's gone so there's nothing I can say about him," Wochy said.
 "All I know is I didn't get the breaks I should've got for one reason or another.
 I couldn't score goals sitting on the bench.
 If you know of anybody who scores a goal sitting on the bench, let me know."